MicrosoftDocs/win32/desktop-src/WmiSdk/--classmodificationevent.md

 ---
-Description: Represents a class modification event, which is a type of intrinsic event generated when a class is changed in the namespace. ms.assetid: 77e8e025-d584-495d-98f8-71e7fb2c9698 ms.tgt_platform: multiple
+description: Represents a class modification event, which is a type of intrinsic event generated when a class is changed in the namespace. ms.assetid: 77e8e025-d584-495d-98f8-71e7fb2c9698 ms.tgt_platform: multiple
 title: '__ClassModificationEvent class'